dennislee928/dennis-s-note-vault/ietls sprint/weakness打點.md

 1. Lunch is 32%, breakfast 14%.
     The percentage of lunch is 32%, which is more than twice as high as breakfast, being 14%
 2. Car usage is 70%; bike usage is 30%.
-     Car usage is 70%, which is more than twice as high of that of bike, being 30%.
+     Car usage is 70%, which is more than twice as high of  bike usage, being 30%.
 3. Smartphone ownership is 90%; tablet ownership is 40%.
      Smartphone ownership is 90%, which is more than twice as high as tablet ownership.
 4. Gas production 80m; coal production 35m.